New authors, beware of vanity publishers and experts making you offers that are too good to be true.

 Anyone can publish a paperback or an ebook for free using self-publishing companies such as Amazon and Apple.
 So why would anyone pay someone to do it for them?

-Some authors are not confident in their computer skills for the publishing process.
+Perhaps some new authors are not all that confident in the computer skills they need for the publishing process.
 Also, they may not know about all the options available to them.

 So naturally, they look for help.
 If fortunate, they will find a friend or relative who can help them do everything for free.